Skip to main content

 Eric is a NYC based writer and dramaturg whose plays and musicals have been produced in NYC and Tokyo.
 As a dramaturg, Eric has worked with The TheaterMakers Studio and Ken Davenport since 2013 as Director of Creative Development, aiding hundreds of writers and composers in achieving their goals of moving from the page to the stage.
 He also serves as Communication Manager for Random Farms Kids' Theater, a Westchester, NY-based company dedicated to enriching the lives of children through theatrical education and production.
 Writing projects in development include Rise (with composer Scott Wilkinson), Breakup - The Musical (with composer Stephanie Bianchi), and Thompson/Gifford

-To reconnect with the department or the school:
+To reconnect with the department or the college:

 Theatre DepartmentAlumni & Development